Spring Garden Revival

 Massachusetts Conservation Commission Requirements for Plant Removal & Water Quality Protection

-Plant removal near wetlands, vernal pools, or water bodies in Dennis is regulated under the Wetlands Protection Act.
-Activities within 25-100 feet of these resources require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA), with pre-application site visits and public hearings.
-Seasonal restrictions protect nesting birds (March-Aug) and vernal pools (March-June).
-Environmental assessments evaluate impacts on soil stability, erosion, and wildlife habitat.
-Site protection measures include equipment mats, root zone fencing, and temporary erosion controls like silt fences or straw wattles on slopes >15%.
+Plant removal near wetlands, vernal pools, or water bodies in Dennis is regulated under the Wetlands Protection Act, requiring Notice of Intent (NOI) or Request for Determination of Applicability (RDA) for work within 25-100 feet of protected resources.
+The Conservation Commission conducts site visits, public hearings, and enforces seasonal restrictions to protect nesting birds (March-Aug) and vernal pools (March-June).
+Environmental assessments address soil stability, erosion, and wildlife habitat, with site protection measures such as equipment mats, fencing, and temporary erosion controls.
 Restoration plans must include native species replacement and long-term monitoring.
-For permitting and guidance, contact:
+For permitting and guidance:

 Dennis Conservation Commission